Adult Continuing Religious Education

 Our parish altar servers strive to give glory to God through service at His holy altar.
 They serve at High and Low Masses, Benediction of the Blessed Sacrament, and other liturgical ceremonies as acolytes, torchbearers, crucifers and in other capacities.
 This privilege is open to men and boys who have reached at least their tenth birthday, have already completed their first holy communion and desire to grow closer to Our Lord through assisting the priest at the Sacred Mysteries.
 Altar servers are also encouraged to strive for holiness and spiritual growth in their personal lives through prayer.
 Training is required to begin serving.
 Those interested are encouraged to contact our parish master of ceremonies, Scott Calta: CatholicRitualist@gmail.com.

-Meeting at the church every Sunday at 10:10am September – May, the CCD program offers systematic training in the Catholic faith from kindergarten through 12th grade.
+Program Outline: Meeting at the church on Sundays at 10:15 from August through May, the CCD program offers systematic training in the Catholic faith from kindergarten through 12th grade.
 The kindergarten class is a nurturing environment that introduces young children to God: how to know, love, and serve Him.
-The elementary grades build on this introduction by studying the Faith and Life catechetical series as their primary text and the Baltimore Catechism as a supplement.
+The elementary grades build on this introduction by studying the Faith and Life catechetical series as their primary text.
+The Catholic Children’s Bible and elementary catechisms serve as supplemental texts for these grades.
 Prayer, knowledge, and spiritual growth are emphasized at this level.
-The 2nd grade class prepares its students for First Holy Confession and First Holy Communion.
-The texts for this class include Our Holy Faith Grade 2 and the St. Joseph First Communion Catechism, with Fr.
-Lovasik’s Going to Confession as a supplement.
-The upper division classes begin with broader themes, but become more specific as the student progresses through the curriculum.
+The 2nd-grade class prepares its students for First Holy Confession and First Holy Communion.
+The texts for this class include Our Holy Faith-Grade 2, the St. Joseph First Communion Catechism, and Fr.
+Lovasik’s Going to Confession.
+The upper-division classes begin with broader themes, but become more specific as the student progresses through the curriculum.
 The basis for faith, public worship, morality, and prayer is the focus of these classes.
 The chief theoretical and practical doctrines of the faith are studied in Grade 7, the continuity of religion in Grade 8, Mass and the sacraments in Grade 9, history of the Catholic Church in Grade 10, moral theology in Grade 11, and apologetics in Grade 12.
 The Fr.
-Laux high school series provides the primary texts for Grades 7, 8, and 9, and the secondary texts for Grades 10 and 11.
-Veritatis Splendor is the primary text for Grade 11, and the Handbook of Catholic Apologetics for Grade 12.
+Laux high school series provides the primary texts for Grades 7 and 9.
+Sri’s The Bible Compass, Schumacher’s A Handbook of Scripture Study, Fr.
+Laux’s Introduction to the Bible, and the Catechism of the Catholic Church (CCC) introduce Grade 8 to Sacred Scripture, Orlandis’ A Short History of the Catholic Church is the primary text for Grade 10.
+The CCC and Veritatis Splendor join Fr.
+Laux’s Catholic Morality as primary texts for Grade 11.
+The Handbook of Catholic Apologetics, Fr.
+Laux’s Catholic Apologetics, and the CCC are the texts for Grade 12.
 Grades 11 and 12 represent capstone courses that arm our graduates with the practical and expository skills needed to evangelize in the modern world.
-For more information contact Randal Mandock: firstname.lastname@example.org.
+For more information contact Randal Mandock at firstname.lastname@example.org.

 The music program comprises a men’s schola cantorum, a women’s schola, a mixed ensemble, a quartet, and a children’s choir.
 The two scholas adorn the liturgy by devotedly singing traditional plainchants from the entire liturgical year, principally at Mass.
 On most Sundays and feast days, the scholas are joined by a mixed choral ensemble with a repertoire of hymns and motets taken from the Catholic Church’s bounteous musical patrimony.
 On some solemn occasions the quartet sings too.
 As of 2014, there is also a children’s choir in formation, which is intended to provide youth with a basic understanding of music so that they will have an enhanced cultural foundation for living the faith.
 For more information, please contact the music director, Shawn Keswani, through the choir’s own website.